User Guide

 -

-will tag all displayed persons with “Noticed”. -
+mass tag Noticedwill tag all displayed persons with “Noticed”. -

-will edit all displayed persons to have the phone “7773354”. -
+mass edit p/7773354will edit all displayed persons to have the phone “7773354”. -

-will delete all displayed persons.- Contrast with
+mass deletewill delete all displayed persons.- Contrast with

-, which deletes all persons, whether displayed or not.
+clear, which deletes all persons, whether displayed or not.

 - Contrast with